 Here’s what a proper integration does:

-• Save/Check In to NetDocuments: When you hit Save or Save As, NetDocuments pops up to ask you to profile the document — cabinet, workspace, matter number, etc. The file goes directly into NetDocuments.
+Save/Check In to NetDocuments: When you hit Save or Save As, NetDocuments prompts you to profile the document — cabinet, workspace, matter number, etc. The file goes directly into NetDocuments.
 No download, no re-upload, no manual drag-and-drop.

-• Bates Stamping: When you Bates stamp a set of documents, NetDocuments should be available to pull source files from and save the stamped output back to.
+Bates Stamping: When you Bates-stamp a set of documents, NetDocuments should be available to pull the source files from and save the stamped output back to.
 This keeps your discovery documents organized in NetDocuments where they belong.

-• Redaction: True redaction workflows should let you open the original from
+Redaction: True redaction workflows should let you open the original from NetDocuments and save the redacted version directly back — not download it, redact it locally, and re-upload it manually.

-The bottom line: a real integration means NetDocuments pops wherever there’s a file open or save action — not just the main Save button.
-If your PDF software only integrates for basic saves and opens but leaves you on your own for combining, stamping, or redacting, you’re going to have a lot of files ending up in the wrong place.
+The bottom line: a real integration means NetDocuments pops up wherever there’s a file open or save action — not just the main Save button.
+If your PDF software only integrates for basic saves and opens, but leaves you on your own for combining, stamping, or redacting, you’re going to end up with a lot of files in the wrong place.

 One Important Setting Before We Begin